emmajanedrews/base-template/_posts/2018-02-07-the-best-time-to-get-your-home-on-the-market.md

 If you list your home on the market in March or April, you’re beating your competition to the punch.
 There will be fewer homes on the market, which means **you'll likely get a higher sales price and a faster sales time.**

-If you have any questions or would like us to take a look at your home, feel free to reach out to me by phone or by visiting **[www.TheDaubyTeam.com]( www.TheDaubyTeam.com)**.
+If you have any questions or would like us to take a look at your home, feel free to reach out to me by phone or by visiting **[www.TheDaubyTeam.com](www.TheDaubyTeam.com)**.
+I would be happy to help you!